 While the ice damming and related performance problems are a real concern even for accessory structures, it is the removal of humidity via convective airflow in the attic space that is the benefit of ventilated attics in accessory structures.
 We know that moisture will find its way into buildings.
 Providing a way for it to escape is a necessity, especially for enclosed areas like attics.

 There are many types of accessory structures, and some will include conditioned space.
 Depending on the use of the structure, moisture accumulation within the building will vary.
 For residential dwelling units, building scientists understand the normal moisture drive arising from occupancy.
 Cooking, laundering and showering all contribute moisture to the interior environment.

 The IRC and IBC include requirements for the net-free vent area of intake (lower) and exhaust (upper) vents and also require the vents be installed in accordance with the vent manufacturer’s installation instructions.
 The amount of required vent area is reduced when a balanced system is installed; most ventilation product manufacturers recommend a balance between intake and exhaust.
-The IRC recommends that balanced systems include intake vents with between 50 to 60 percent of the total vent area to reduce the chance of negative pressure in the attic system, which can draw conditioned air and moisture from conditioned space within the building.
+The IRC requires that balanced systems include exhaust vents with between 40 to 50 percent of the total vent area to reduce the chance of negative pressure in the attic system, which can draw conditioned air and moisture from conditioned space within the building.
 This is less of an issue for non-habitable spaces from an energy-efficiency perspective, but moisture accumulation is a concern in all structures.

 Real-life Example of Accessory-structure Attic Ventilation